Viral Orca Attack Videos are AI-Generated and Fabricated

 No Credible Evidence or News Coverage

-There are no official news reports, marine park statements, or verified documentation confirming the existence of a person named Maris Ellington working as a marine trainer, or of her alleged death by orcas.
+Similarly, there are no official news reports, marine park statements, or verified documentation confirming the existence of a person named Maris Ellington working as a marine trainer, or of her alleged death by orcas.
 If such a tragedy had occurred, it would have been widely reported by major news organizations yet none exist.

 Sources Are Untrustworthy